hiveeyes/arduino/homie/node-homie-basic/README.rst

 .. highlight:: c++

-Have a look at the source code `node-wifi-mqtt-homie.ino`_ and adapt setting variables according to your environment.
+Have a look at the source code `node-homie-basic.ino`_ and adapt setting variables according to your environment.

 Configure load cell calibration settings::